Poverty in Australia

 - All of them live in low-income families

-- More than half live in single-parent family, with 6% living with another relative or in foster care
+- More than half live in a single-parent family

-- Around 40% of students and 30% of their parents / carers have a health or disability issue
+- Around one-third of students and a similar proportion of parents or carers have a disability or health issue

-- Almost half have a parent or carer who didn’t finish Year 12
+- About half have a parent or carer who didn’t finish Year 12 or equivalent

-- More than 70% of students have a parent or carer who is not in paid employment
+- Around three-quarters have a parent or carer who is not in pain employment

 Financial pressure creates educational inequality